 The Master of Science degree in Mechanical Engineering requires a minimum of 48 quarter-hours of graduate level work.
 The candidate must take all courses in an approved study program, which must satisfy the following requirements: There must be a minimum of 32 quarter hours of credits in 3000 and 4000 level courses, including a minimum of 12 quarter hours at the 4000 level.
 Of the 32 quarter hours at least 24 quarter-hours must be in courses offered by the MAE Department.

 A student seeking the Master of Science degree in Mechanical Engineering must also demonstrate competence at the advanced level in at least one of the available disciplines of Mechanical Engineering.
 These disciplines are the thermal-fluid sciences; solid mechanics, shock and vibration; dynamic systems and control; system design; and materials science.
 This may be accomplished by completing at least eight quarter-hours of the 4000 level credits by courses in this department and a thesis in one of these discipline areas.

 An acceptable thesis for a minimum of 16 credits is also required for the Master of Science degree in Mechanical Engineering.
 An acceptable thesis for the degree of Mechanical Engineer may also meet the thesis requirement of the Master of Science in Mechanical Engineering degree.
 The student's thesis advisor, the Academic Associate, the Program Officer and the Department Chairman must approve the study program and the thesis topic.

-In 2016, the Masters of Science in Mechanical Engineering (MSME) Degree Program graduated 30 students and there were 57 students on board at the end of the year.
+In Academic Year 2018, the Master of Science in Mechanical Engineering (MSME) Degree Program graduated 28 students and there were 47 students on board at the end of the year.